amygdala/tensorflow-workshop/workshop_sections/distributed_tensorflow/README.md

 gcloud compute forwarding-rules list
 ```

-and use the listed `IP_ADDRESS`.
+and use the listed `IP_ADDRESS` to navigate to your Jupyter server.
+A Tensorboard server is also available at `IP_ADDRESS:6006`

 For more detailed explanation of distributed tensorflow, check out [the tensorflow docs](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/g3doc/how_tos/distributed/index.md).
-When you need to specify a tensorflow cluster config, you can use the provided environment variable as follows:

 ### Running the example